Each member of our lab brings with them a unique set of skills and interests. We love our research team!

 Sophia Bibb |

 Sophia received her BSA in Neuroscience honors with a certificate in Evidence and Inquiry: The Biological Basis of Sensitivity from UT Austin in May of 2021.
-She has worked as an undergraduate research assistant in the lab since the Summer of 2019 and plans to pursue a PhD in Neuroscience in 2023.
+She has worked as an undergraduate research assistant in the lab since the Summer of 2019 and plans to pursue a PhD in Neuroscience in Fall of 2023.
 Sophia’s research interests involve the role that temperamental sensitivity plays in how individuals acquire and process trauma, especially PTSD and complex PTSD.
 In her free time, she dances, does theatre, lifts weights, and cuddles her dog Jersey.

 Undergraduate Research Assistants

 Rithvik is an undergraduate student at UT Austin pursuing a BS in Neuroscience and a certificate in the Elements of Computing on the pre-medical track.
 His research interests involve fear and its affects on one’s memories and behaviors.
 In his free time, Rithvik enjoys reading books, playing tennis, and coffee.

 Andrew is a junior at UT Austin majoring in Neuroscience with a minor in Business on the pre-medical track.
 He has worked in the lab as an undergraduate assistant since October of 2021.
 Andrew’s research interests include the role that memory consolidation plays in PTSD, and how these can be altered with false memories.
 In his free time Andrew enjoys running, outdoor activities and listening to music.